shmiko/shmiko.github.io/_posts/2016-06-8-acromyns-for-a-greater-good-or-just-for-fun.md

 layout: post
 section-type: post
 title: Acromyns for a greater good or just for fun
-categories: ['acromyns']
+categories: ['success']
-tags: [ 'acronyms','success']
+tags: [ 'quotes','success']
 ---

+#### Acromyns for a greater good or just for fun

-#### I am always making up creative new acronyms for a bit of fun but there is a serious side to using acronyms.
+I am always making up creative new acronyms for a bit of fun but there is a serious side to using acronyms.

 ![Acromyns](/img/letters-691842_1280.jpg "Acromyns")